mattvinks/spark-labs/graphx/2-shortest-path-linkedin/README.md

 ### Set the goal vertex in such a way that the code will through  an error.
 Explain why this happens

-### Run the code on a larger graph of your choice

-### Go back to a smaller size, then add vertix names to the graph, generating them randomly

-## Step 10: Bonus lab
+## Bonus 2

-Construct the graph from the city distances given in the data/cities.txt file.
-Then calculate shortest distances.
+Construct a small graph of air flights between cities.
+Use 4-6 cities.
+Put the prices of flying between two cities into the edges above, replacing the number "1" with the actual price.
+Calculate the cheapest flights between cities.